NekoYellow/teapl_compiler/README.md

 # compiler_project
 This is the compiler project release repo for the COMP130014.02 @ Fudan University.

-This assignment is about lexer & parser of the frontend.
+This assignment implements lexer & parser of the frontend.